benjiqq/NuBot/SETUP.md

 ###0) Setup the machine

-NuBot can run on a computer, on a raspberry pi, or a remote VPN, as long as it has a permanent connection.
+NuBot can run on a computer, on a raspberry pi, or a remote VPS, as long as it has a permanent connection.
 The choice is up to you.
 It only requires a machine with 24/7 connection and recent Java Runtime Environment to be installed.
 NuBot comes as a cross platform executable jar file to run from command line.

 Type `java -version` in your terminal to make sure you have JRE >= 1.7 installed on your machine, otherwise download Java JRE:1.7 [from oracle's download page](http://www.oracle.com/technetwork/java/javase/downloads/java-se-jre-7-download-432155.html)